Sexual Assault Charges in Connecticut

 Sexual assault charges carry serious and devastating consequences.
-If you face charges, a Danbury criminal lawyer will carefully review your case to help you determine the best way to proceed.
+If you face charges, a Connecticut criminal lawyer will carefully review your case to help you determine the best way to proceed.

-As your Danbury criminal lawyer will discuss, sexual assault involves nonconsensual sexual behavior that one or more persons forces or manipulates another into.
+As your Connecticut criminal lawyer will discuss, sexual assault involves nonconsensual sexual behavior that one or more persons forces or manipulates another into.
 There is no requirement that the victim resisted, only that he/she did not consent.
-As your Danbury criminal attorney will explain, sexual assault crimes fall into different categories based on the severity of the incident and the age/mental capacity of the alleged victim.
+As your Connecticut criminal attorney will explain, sexual assault crimes fall into different categories based on the severity of the incident and the age/mental capacity of the alleged victim.

-A Danbury Criminal Attorney Discusses Penalties That May Be Imposed for a Conviction of Sexual Assault
+A Connecticut Criminal Attorney Discusses Penalties That May Be Imposed for a Conviction of Sexual Assault